prateekghimire/prateekghimire/README.md

 ## I'm a Student!!

-- 🔭 I am currently doing internship.
+- 🔭 I am currently looking for trainee position.
 - ⚡ Fun fact: I like using photoshop.